Manifold Gaussian Variational Bayes on the Precision Matrix: Experiments

 \subsection{Datasets and hyperparameters}

-Table \ref{tab:hyperparameters} summarized some information about the datasets and the setup used across the experiments.
-For the experiments on the Labour and Volatility datasets, the same set of hyperparameters applies to EMGVB, MGVB (and QBVI).
+Table \ref{tab:hyperparameters} summarizes some information about the datasets and the setup used across the experiments.
+For the experiments on the Labour and S\&P 500 datasets, the same set of hyperparameters applies to MGVBP, MGVB (and QBVI).
 While the Labour\footnote{Publicly available at \url{key2stats.com/data-set/view/140}.
 See \citep{mroz1984sensitivity} for details.
-The data is also adopted in VI applications e.g. by \citep{tran2021practical,magris2022quasi}.} and Istanbul\footnote{Publicly available at the UCI repository, \url{archive.ics.uci.edu/ml/datasets/istanbul+stock+exchange}.
-See \citep{akbilgic2014novel} for details.} datasets are readily available, the volatility dataset is extracted from the Oxford-Man Institute realized volatility library. \footnote{Publicly available at \url{realized.oxford-man.ox.ac.uk}.} We use daily close-to-close demeaned returns for the GARCH-family models and 5-minute sub-sampled daily measures of realized volatilities (further annualized) for the HAR model.
+The data is also adopted in other VI applications, e.g., \citep{tran2021practical,magris2022quasi}.} and Istanbul\footnote{Publicly available at the UCI repository, \url{archive.ics.uci.edu/ml/datasets/istanbul+stock+exchange}.
+See \citep{akbilgic2014novel} for details.} datasets are readily available, the S\&P 500 dataset is extracted from the Oxford-Man Institute realized volatility library\footnote{\url{realized.oxford-man.ox.ac.uk}.}.
+We use daily close-to-close demeaned returns for the GARCH-family models and 5-minute sub-sampled daily measures of realized volatilities (further annualized) for the HAR model.
+For information on the publicly available limit-order book (LOB) dataset, see \citep{ntakarislob2018}.
+MGVBP and all optimizers appearing in Table \ref{tab:tabl} are initialized after 30 ADAM iterations for the neural network experiments.
+VOGN is implemented on the LOB data following the scheme presented in \citep{magris2022bayesian}.
+The synthetic data used for the non-differentiable model is discussed within Section \ref{sec:experiments}.